 First Appearance: Thanos #4 (2024)

-The most recent addition to the Infinity Stone family, the Death Stone was not born from the creation of the universe.
-Instead, it was created by Thanos himself.
-In a desperate attempt to control the object of his affection, he trapped Lady Death within a new, black Infinity Stone.
-This stone grants its wielder the power to inflict instant death and even grant immortality.
-However, in a twist of fate, the stone rejected Thanos and chose a new host: former S.H.I.E.L.D. agent Phil Coulson.
+The newest addition was not born from the birth of the universe; it was forged by Thanos himself.
+In a desperate bid to control the object of his obsession, he trapped Lady Death inside a new, black Infinity Stone that can inflict instant death or grant immortality.
+In a fitting twist, the stone rejected Thanos and chose a new host: former S.H.I.E.L.D. agent Phil Coulson.

 The Enduring Legacy of the Infinity Stones

-The Infinity Stones have left an indelible mark on the Marvel Universe, both in the comics and on the big screen.
-They are the ultimate symbols of power, temptation, and the cosmic forces that bind the universe together.
-From Adam Warlock’s first encounter with the Soul Gem to Thanos’ universe-altering snap, the story of the Infinity Stones is a sprawling epic that continues to evolve.
+The Infinity Stones have left an indelible mark on Marvel, in print and on screen.
+They are the ultimate symbols of power, temptation, and the cosmic forces that bind the universe.
+From Adam Warlock’s first brush with the Soul Gem to Thanos’s universe-altering snap, their story is a sprawling epic that keeps evolving, with the 2024 Death Stone proving Marvel is not done reshaping the mythos.
+Whether you call them Gems or Stones, their power is undeniable, and their grip on the heroes and villains of the Marvel Universe is total.

 Resources